 Proactive Financial Reporting Enforcement and Shareholder Wealth

 Within the U.K.’s proactive financial-reporting-enforcement regime, we examine the effect of increased regulatory scrutiny on equity values.
 We find that a fourfold increase in the likelihood of regulator-initiated reviews of financial reports reduces equity values by 1.3% on average.
-Reductions in equity values are largest in settings where it is most likely that, prior to PFRE, private oversight ensures firms are already at their equity-value-maximizing level of transparency.
-Consistent with proprietary costs of increased transparency partly explaining the effect, firms with abnormally high profits experience the largest reductions in equity value and, in industries selected for increased regulatory scrutiny, consistent with direct compliance costs not fully explaining the reduction in equity values.
+Reductions in equity values are largest for firms with strong private oversight that likely ensures that they are closer to their equity-value-maximizing level of transparency.
+Additional evidence suggests that competition increases and that managers’ investment horizons decrease in industries selected for increased regulatory scrutiny, consistent with direct compliance costs not fully explaining the reduction in equity values.

 Keywords: Financial reporting enforcement, costs and benefits of enforcement, unintended consequences of regulation